 Your Child's Immunizations: Hepatitis B Vaccine (HepB)

-Hepatitis B vaccine (HepB) usually is given as a series of three injections:
+Kids usually get the hepatitis B vaccine (HepB) as a series of 3 shots:

 - shortly after birth